-Adaptive Semiconductors for Artificial Intelligence
+Adaptive Semiconductors for Microelectronics and AI Hardware

 Synthesis and physical properties of metastable semiconductors